 Influenza (also known as the flu) is a disease caused by infection with the influenza virus.
 The virus is highly contagious and is transmitted via droplets from coughing, sneezing, and the like.

-The disease is transmitted when you breathe virus particles or get them on your hands and then touch your eyes, nose or mouth.
-Influenza infects also by direct contact as handshakes, kisses, etc.
+The disease is transmitted when you breathe virus particles or get them on your hands and then touch your eyes, nose, or mouth.
+Influenza infects also by a direct contact like handshakes, kisses, etc.

 If you become infected, the flu will break out within 1-4 days.
 You can infect others, from the moment you get the first symptoms and will typically infect most in the first few days.

-For most, influenza should not be cause of concern, but for some it can be very serious and lead to hospitalization and even death.
+For most, influenza should not be a cause of concern, but for some, it can be very serious and lead to hospitalization and even death.
 Therefore, it is important to follow health recommendations about hygiene and to be aware of danger signs.

 An ordinary influenza epidemic lasts 4-6 weeks in the winter months from December to March.
 One in five people will typically get the flu.
 Every year, 1000-2000 people die, on average, in Denmark of complications related to influenza.

 It is possible to prevent influenza.
 First, you should wash your hands, cough and sneeze into disposable tissues or your sleeves, and partly, influenza can be prevented with vaccination.